 Feds Call Out Scheme on Renewable Fuel Credits

 HARRISBURG, Pa.
-(CN) – Prosecutors unveiled charges Thursday against Pennsylvania biofuel company that they manipulated lab tests to claim federal credits for substandard fuel.
+(CN) – Prosecutors unveiled charges Thursday that accuse a Pennsylvania biofuel company of manipulating lab tests to claim federal credits for substandard fuel.

 The 11-page indictment, filed a day earlier in the Middle District of Pennsylvania, says the scheme led the U.S. Environmental Protection Agency to award Keystone Biofuels Inc. more than $10 million worth of unearned renewable fuel credits.